 A stroll down the quaint cobbled streets of Edinburgh's West End 'Village' is an absolute must.
 Situated only a minute’s walk from Princes Street, a delightful mix of designer fashion boutiques, organic food retailers, gift shops, flower and interior shopping awaits you.

-Along at the West End, William Street is a chic enclave of upmarket boutiques, gift shops and delis.
-Here you'll find a variety of indie fashion boutiques, including Just G, Sam Brown and Frontiers.
-If you're looking for jewellery then head over to Lily Luna, also on William Street.
-A true treasure trove lying in the centre of the prestigious West End area, full of stunning unusual jewellery pieces sourced from both local and international designers.
-In need of a quirky card?
-Then Paper Tiger is also conveniently located in the West End on Stafford Street.
+The area's William Street is a chic enclave of upmarket boutiques, gift shops and delis.
+Here you'll find a variety of galleries, and elegant fashion boutiques, including Gallery Ten, Oska and Frontiers.
+If you're looking for designer jewellery then head over to Lily Luna or Liam Ross Jewellery.
+In need of a quirky card? - Paper Tiger is a treasure trove of cards and gifts for all occassions.

 The Grassmarket and Victoria Street

-Edinburgh's Grassmarket and Victoria Street is the perfect place to spend the day discovering independent shops and from designer to vintage fashion.
-A buzzing restaurant, pub and shopping area beneath Edinburgh Castle, the area is full to brimming with Scottish designers, artisans and independents selling world crafts, vintage clothing and antiques to gourmet food in a vibrant al fresco setting.
+Edinburgh's Grassmarket and Victoria Street are the perfect places to spend the day discovering independent shops and fashion, from cutting edge designer to retro and vintage.
+A buzzing restaurant, pub and shopping area beneath Edinburgh Castle, the area is brimming with Scottish designers, artisans and independents selling world crafts, vintage clothing and antiques, as well as gourmet food in a vibrant al fresco setting.

-It has been said that Harry Potter author J.K Rowling has based Diagon Alley on Victoria St in Edinburgh, which is located a few blocks from the Elephant House café.
-Victoria St is a narrow, winding road with high shops on either side, including a book shop, clothing shop, and Aha ha ha joke shop at one end.
+With it's cobbled and twisted appearance, it has been said that Harry Potter author J.K Rowling based Diagon Alley on Victoria St in Edinburgh, which is located a few minutes' walk from the Elephant House café, where some of the famous books were penned.

 Stockbridge has a great mix of jewellers, galleries, second hand and gourmet food shops complemented by cosy cafes and restaurants.
-The weekly Sunday Stockbridge Market is a focal point for residents and visitors with a feast of fresh produce and artisan bakers and for high quality cheese pop into I.J Mellis.
+The weekly Sunday Stockbridge Market is a focal point for residents and visitors alike with a feast of fresh produce, artisan bakers and craft produce.

-An old favourite for gifts including Scottish crafts, cashmere and whisky, alongside some of Edinburgh's oldest taverns and eateries.
-This historic setting includes Edinburgh Castle, St Giles Cathedral, the Palace of Holyrood House and The Scottish Parliament.
+This historic backbone of the Old Town is an old favourite for gifts including Scottish crafts, cashmere and whisky, alongside some of Edinburgh's oldest taverns and eateries.

 There are lots of shopping centres in Edinburgh, each providing a wide range of High Street brands both in centre and in the outskirts of the city:

 At the heart of Edinburgh's flagship waterfront regeneration, Ocean Terminal is a state-of-the-art leisure and retail complex designed by Sir Terence Conran.
 It boasts 45,000 sq m of shopping and leisure accommodation on three floors and 1600 car parking spaces.
-The mix includes more than 75 stores, bars and restaurants and a 12-screen cinema not to mention stunning views over the Firth of Forth.
+The mix includes more than 50 stores, bars and restaurants, a gym and a 12-screen cinema, not to mention stunning views over the Firth of Forth.

 Spanning 20 hectares with 27,870sq m of retail space, The Gyle is a flagship shopping centre to the west of Edinburgh city centre close to the airport and city bypass.
 It has 2,500 car parking spaces and more than 600,000 people living within a 20 minute drive.
-This increases to 1m within a half-hour drive.
+The centre accommodates more than 45 shops and food outlets.

-This is Edinburgh: Enjoy a fabulous day shopping in Edinburgh.
+Forever Edinburgh: Enjoy a fabulous day of retail therapy in Edinburgh.